null8626/cprintf/README.md

 And then:

-- For Non-MSVC compilers:
+- For POSIX:

 ```console
 cd build
 make
 ```

-- For MSVC:
+- For Windows:

 ```console
 msbuild build/cprintf.sln -noLogo -noConLog -p:Configuration=Release